 Why choose this course

-As a musical theatre performer you must be passionate, creative, and able to form a deep connection with your story, character and audience.
+As a musical theatre performer, you must be passionate and creative, and able to form a deep connection with your story, character and audience.

 What you will study

-On our Musical Theatre MFA course, you will gain a broad range of musical theatre knowledge and skills while performing in a variety of outstanding productions.
+On our Musical Theatre MFA, you’ll gain a broad range of musical theatre knowledge and skills while performing in a variety of outstanding productions.

 Supported by first-class teaching, your learning will involve a working knowledge of historical, critical and theoretical content, and the creation of performances that will be presented to agents and professionals for maximum industry exposure.

 A high percentage of GSA alumni appear in the cast lists of West End shows and national tours.
-Last year, over 95 per cent of GSA graduates gained professional representation or professional contracts within the first year of graduating.
+Last year, more than 95 per cent of GSA graduates gained professional representation or professional contracts within the first year of graduating.